 Social distancing markers

-The office kitchen is not going to function in the same way post-Coronavirus.
+The office kitchen is not going to function in the same way post-COVID.
 All eyes are going to be on how sanitary it is, how you can limit contact, and also disinfect and sanitise the area.

 Luckily there are a few easy and useful things you can adjust in your office kitchen to make this easy: